haruska/haruska.github.com/_posts/2009-09-29-remote-pair-programming.markdown

 	* OS X only
 	* Bandwidth hog (need large pipe on both ends)
 	* Sends raw keyboard signals (dvorak/querty pairs hard)
-* Skype screen share
+* Skype video screen share
 	* Easiest network setup
 	* Beta OS Support (OS X and Windows only ATM)
 	* Bandwidth hog
-* VNC and Skype
+* VNC and Skype voice
 	* Platform agnostic
 	* VNC requires NAT traversal
 	* Bandwidth heavy (less than iChat)
-* SSH, Screen and Skype
+* SSH, Screen and Skype voice
 	* Platform agnostic
 	* Very low bandwidth usage
 	* Familiar terminal environment
 	* GUI text editors not supported
 	* may require NAT traversal

 We started by trying screen sharing software.
 This works pretty well with large bandwidth pipes on both ends.
 Sometimes the screen repainting can be enough of a delay to break co-understanding.
 This is especially true when using vim navigation.
-All screen sharing (iChat, Skype, VNC) seemed to have this issue.
+All screen sharing (iChat, Skype video, VNC) seemed to have this issue.

 We found that all we were really trying to share was the text editor.
 With some [helpful tips from Linux.com](http://www.linux.com/archive/feature/56443), we were able to get screen with a shared session working.
 This can be done on any machine where both developers have SSH access.
 In the following example, John and Pete ssh into a common machine and share a terminal screen session.